 If your website, or blog, is like this site’s, WordPress is a technology that you’ve already made a strategic investment in by developing code based on its infrastructure.
 Therefore, don’t you want to use website hosting services that are also strategically invested in WordPress to host your website?
 This is what I thought, and after some research I decided on WPE.
 Over the past six months, I have had nothing but smooth sailing with quicker website performance, quicker support, and not noticeable outages.
 Doesn’t that sound like a great thing?

-There are more reasons to utilize to WPE, so here are the six reasons why every WordPress blogger should consider switching to WP Engine:
+There are more reasons to utilize to WPE, so here are the five reasons why every WordPress blogger should consider switching to WP Engine:

 1) True and Recognized WordPress Expertise